faithful71/portfolio/README.md

-# Faith Ahewa - Software Developer Portfolio
+# Faith Ahebwa - Software Developer Portfolio

 A modern, responsive, and animated portfolio website showcasing my work, skills, and experience as a software developer.